Continuous Access to Infectious Diseases Physician Experts

-Praxis ID provides continuous access to Infectious Diseases physician experts to each facilities' infection control program.
+Praxis ID provides continuous access to Infectious Diseases physician experts to each facilities' infection prevention program.
 Enhanced infection control strategies have a proven benefit in cost savings for hospitals and other healthcare facilities.
 Praxis ID helps strengthen infection control programs; significantly reducing costs associated with inadequate infection control.

-Strengthen your facilities infection control program
+Strengthen your facilities infection prevention program

 Lead programs to address specific infection control issues